LittleFool/fuelrats-dispatch-aliases/README.md

 ### Kiwi IRC

-Go to Kiwi settings, switch to the `Aliases` tab, copy and paste the content of the `KiwiIRC/aliases.ini` from this repository into there.
+Go to Kiwi settings, switch to the `Aliases` tab, copy and paste the content of the `KiwiIRC/aliases.ini` file from this repository into there.

 ### irssi